Pueblo Grande Museum in Phoenix Offers a Glimpse Into the Ancient World of Canal Makers

-A Visit to Pueblo Grande Museum in Phoenix, AZ
+A visit to Pueblo Grande Museum in Phoenix, Arizona, answers this question.

-Long before the city of Phoenix existed even as a tiny settlement, the Hohokam figured out how to live in this arid desert.
+Long before the city of Phoenix existed even as a tiny settlement, the Hohokam figured out how to do it.
 They didn't have air conditioning, they didn't have running water or electricity.
 Still, they found a way to not only survive, but thrive, and even build a civilization.
 They lived here from as early as 200 BC till about 1450 AD.
 How did they do it?

 Interior of a Hohokam Pithouse